Opinion: Don’t do what Jamie and Jools Oliver have done with their marriage

 “Relationships require frequent pulse checks with one another,” she writes.
 “Even the seemingly small act of being present while you check in on a loved one – really being there with them and listening to them – can open new channels of connection.”

-Instead of approaching a conversation with “You’re making me feel like X,” or “you never do Y,” Perel suggests, try expressing what you’re concerned about in the relationship, from a personal perspective.
+Instead of approaching a conversation with “You’re making me feel like X”, or “you never do Y”, Perel says try expressing what you’re concerned about in the relationship from a personal perspective.

 What Jamie and Jools have done is brilliant.
 My only criticism might be that they should have done it sooner.
 Not every couple is lucky enough to have 23 years as a first chapter.